a-b-street/abstreet/book/src/dev/README.md

 - `geom`: types for GPS and map-space points, lines, angles, polylines, polygons, circles, durations, speeds

+Other:

+- `traffic_seitan`: a bug-finding tool that randomly generates live map edits

 ## Code conventions

 All code is automatically formatted using